You might already know that Google uses over 200 ranking factors in their algorithm…

 150. Geo Targeting: Google gives preference to sites with a local server IP and country-specific domain name extension.

 151. Safe Search: Search results with curse words or adult content won’t appear for people with Safe Search turned on.

-152. Google+ Circles: Even though Google+ is essentially dead, Google shows higher results for authors and sites that you’ve added to your Google Plus Circles.
+152. Google+ Circles: Even though Google+ is soon to be dead, Google still shows higher results for authors and sites that you’ve added to your Google Plus Circles.

 153. “YMYL” Keywords: Google has higher content quality standards for “Your Money or Your Life” keywords.

 154. DMCA Complaints: Google “downranks” pages with legitimate DMCA complaints.

 155. Domain Diversity: The so-called “Bigfoot Update” supposedly added more domains to each SERP page.

 156. Transactional Searches: Google sometimes displays different results for shopping-related keywords, like flight searches.